“Book of Abraham Translation,” Church History Topics

 The Church of Jesus Christ of Latter-day Saints embraces the book of Abraham as scripture.
 This book, a record of the prophet and patriarch Abraham, largely follows the biblical narrative but adds important information regarding Abraham’s life and teachings.

 After the Latter-day Saints left Nauvoo, the Egyptian artifacts remained behind.
 Joseph Smith’s family sold the papyri and the mummies in 1856.
 Historians believe that most of the papyri were destroyed in the Great Chicago Fire of 1871.
-Ten fragments once in Joseph Smith’s possession ended up in the Metropolitan Museum of Art in New York City.7 In 1967, the museum transferred these fragments to the Church.8 Mormon and non-Mormon Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham, though there is not unanimity, even among non-Mormon scholars, about the proper interpretation of the vignettes on these fragments.9
+Ten fragments once in Joseph Smith’s possession ended up in the Metropolitan Museum of Art in New York City.
+7 In 1967, the museum transferred these fragments to the Church.
+8 Latter-day Saint and non-Latter-day Saint Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham, though there is not unanimity, even among non-Latter-day Saint scholars, about the proper interpretation of the vignettes on these fragments.
+9

 The veracity and value of the book of Abraham cannot be settled by scholarly debate concerning the book’s translation.
 The book’s status as scripture lies in the eternal truths it teaches and the powerful spirit it conveys.
 The truth of the book of Abraham is ultimately found through careful study of its teachings coupled with sincere prayer and the confirmation of the Spirit.